tonethar/IGME-235-Shared/tutorial/web-apps-ex-5.md

 1. The `value` of these radio buttons happens to be a CSS color keyword, so it will be pretty easy to assign the value to the color property of the &lt;legend> element (and CSS color values are not case sensitive, so don't worry about the capitalization).

 ## C) Submission
-Be sure to submit this to the applicable dropbox, and do not post it to your web site.
+Save a copy of what you get done into your Group Locker.
+Do not post it to your web site.

-## D) Extra Credit (worth 1 full HW)
+## D) INDIVIDUAL Optional Extra Credit (worth 1 full HW)
 Can you do a version of this web app, but with HTML checkboxes?
-Name the file **web-apps-6-HW-with-checkboxes.html**
+Name the file **web-apps-5-with-checkboxes.html**

 Hint: Checkboxes have a `.checked` property.